 (Two asides.
 First, a survey of those who never married to determine why they didn’t could be interesting.
 Second, 16% of all married women, had gotten married or been married off when less than 14 years of age!)

 The country is extremely diverse geographically, culturally and ethnically.
-Geographically, it is divided into five Development Regions and three Ecological Zones as shown below.
+Geographically, it is divided into three Ecological Zones, and politically into five Development Regions as shown below.

 There is obviously significant variations in culture, ethnicity, as well as the local economy between Regions and Zones.